-The short answer is no!
-In fact, easing of wrinkles is but the tip of the iceberg when it comes to the uses of this amazing drug.
+Nope!
+Wrinkles are just the tip of the iceberg when it comes to the uses of Botox.
 The FDA has even approved Botox for many therapeutic (non-cosmetic) uses:

 Non-FDA-approved therapeutic uses include the treatment of temporomandibular joint (TMJ) disorders and bruxism, which is the grinding of teeth.
 The point of all this is that Botox has been studied greatly, is widely used with FDA oversight, and is safe.

 First a little history: The cosmetic use of Botox grew out of the strabismus treatment trials when they noticed that Botox injections softened the fine lines around the eyes as well as helping with eye alignment.
-Further study of the cosmetic uses resulted in FDA approval in 2002.
-The earliest (and continuing) Botox cosmetic use was in treating:
+This prompted a study of the cosmetic uses of Botox, which resulted in FDA approval in 2002.
+The earliest (and continuing) Botox cosmetic uses were in treating:

 Botox Brow Lift